EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 The business model in Botswana helps the local economy and assists with keeping balance in the fragile ecosystem controlling the number of tourists.
 Higher prices help to support this sustainable system of tourism in Botswana.

+Let’s start day 1 of my 10-day Botswana self-drive safari itinerary.
 I had spent the previous 10 days self-driving Namibia and it is a great itinerary to combine Namibia and Botswana.
 I crossed the border to Botswana on the ground at the Ngoma border crossing in the Caprivi Strip.

 The driving from Namibia to Botswana on Caprivi is one straight line all the way to the border.
 You will pass many villages, plenty of cows and people walking on the side of the road.